Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 OBR=Old Bedford River; NBR=New Bedford River (100 Ft River); DR=Delph River;

-I have stopped adding readings and some items below until I design a better display format Earith
+I have stopped adding readings and some items below until I design a better display format.

 Mepal